rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 learned that it's only in very specific situations.
 These are my attempts to think through the matter.
 [Or maybe they've fixed this.]

+1. JAVA.
+It's not an acronym.
+Why spell it in all caps?
+It makes me suspicious of people's competence.

 ### Added recently

 1. Jennifer Weinman's request: " think a good future musing (add it to your list...) would be something about kid-friendly faculty environments, or having kids pre-tenure.
 It's something I've talked about with many, but don't see publicly discussed in print all that often."
 I could start with the old Faculty House Faculty Fridays.